 If you're in love with the vintage bohemian style, I'm sure you'll love these bohemian vests bolero jacket patterns.
-You'll enjoy layering and combining different pieces to reflect with your unique boho outfit.
+You'll enjoy matching different pieces to reflect on your unique boho outfit.
 The patterns have round and shaped neckline and you can make it either short or long sleeved.

 1980's Vintage Sewing Patterns

 Feeling nostalgic looking at the office OOTD from the 80's?
-Check out this straight skirt pattern, it looks stunning paired with a plain white blouse!
-You can also make it and add a modern touch to make it look extra classy.
+Check out this straight skirt pattern, which looks all the more stunning when paired with a plain white blouse!
+Go ahead, make one, and add it to your stylish wardrobe which doesn't break the bank.

-This pullover dress from the 80’s is fancy and slouchy.
+Batwing sleeves are the signature of this 80s design.
 The fitting is very loose and straight, while the length can be below knee or evening length.
 Pair this pullover dress with your favorite belt, and you'll surely look gorgeous.